Online sports betting is thriving in Iowa, however real-money online casinos are still forbidden.

 Iowa was one of several states to take advantage of the changing sports betting laws in a timely fashion.
 The Hawkeye State regulated and legalized sports betting in May 2019 and currently has a host of retail sportsbooks options at several land-based casinos across the state.

-Iowa offers plenty of mobile sports apps for bettors and no longer requires in-person registration to sign up.
+There are many mobile sports apps in Iowa for bettors and no longer requires in-person registration to sign up.
 The state suspended that mandate amid the coronavirus pandemic, and the requirement went away permanently starting in 2021.

 IOWA SPORTS BETTING HANDLE, MAY vs. APRIL